Vikash-8090-Yadav/ZKsyncTut/Paymaster/README.md

 # Deploy om Zksync

-# Learn How to create  a  Login page (Connect with metamask) & How to deplpoy Dapp on zksync sepolia testnet
+# Learn How to How to deplpoy Dapp on zksync sepolia testnet

 # zkSync Overview